Map-A-Droid/MAD-docs/server-setup.rst

 **Volumes:**

 * The volumes define what is mounted into the docker-container.
-* On one hand we mount the **configuration file (config.ini)** and the **geofences** we need.
+* On one hand we mount the **configuration file (config.ini)**.
-* On the other hand we "mount out" the **files/directories produced by MAD**, such as the directory "logs" and also the "files" directory, which contains all calculated routes, position files and stats.
+* On the other hand we "mount out" the **files/directories produced by MAD**, such as the directory "logs" and also the "files" directory, which contains all position files and stats.
 As usual, volumes are needed for everything **you do not want to loose** after you take the docker-container down.
-Without these volumes, MAD would have to recalculate the routes everytime you take your container up.

 **Ports:**

 * The docker-image exposes ports 8080 (RGC), 8000 (Pogodroid) and 5000 (Madmin) by default.
 * We publish these ports and map them on ports of our host.
-So e.g. https://your-domain.com:8080 will point to port 8080 of the container, 8000 to 8000 and 5000 to 5000.
-In this case in RGC you would put https://your-domain.com:8080 as target, in pogodroid http://your-domain.com:8000 and madmin would be reachable under https://your-domain.com:5000.
+So e.g. http://your-domain.com:8080 will point to port 8080 of the container, 8000 to 8000 and 5000 to 5000.
+In this case in RGC you would put http://your-domain.com:8080 as target, in pogodroid http://your-domain.com:8000 and madmin would be reachable under http://your-domain.com:5000.

-"rocket-db" service
+"rocketdb" service
 -------------------

-The "rocket-db" service is docker-container based on `mariadb:10.3 <https://hub.docker.com/_/mariadb>`.
+The "rocketdb" service is docker-container based on `mariadb:10.3 <https://hub.docker.com/_/mariadb>`.
 It will start a mariadb database server and automatically create the defined used :code:`MYSQL_USER` with password :code:`MYSQL_PASSWORD`.

 Your job here is to set secure passwords for :code:`MYSQL_ROOT_PASSWORD` and :code:`MYSQL_PASSWORD`.

-The database is reachable in the default network as `rocket-db`, so in your config.ini it looks like this:
+The database is reachable in the default network as `rocketdb`, so in your config.ini it looks like this:

 .. code-block:: none

-  dbip: rocket-db                      # IP adress or hostname of the mysql server
+  dbip: rocketdb                      # IP adress or hostname of the mysql server
   dbusername: rocketdb                 # USERname for database
   dbpassword: AnotherStrongPassword    # Password for that username
   dbname: rocketdb                     # Name of the database